AGRICULTURE AND LIFE SCIENCES Courses

 This course provides students with knowledge of Agricultural sustainability through the practice of technologies that efficiently utilize resources that aim to improve and sustain soil and water quality and quantity.
 Students will gain knowledge of the technologies for improving sustainability on agriculture operations, conservation practices that mitigate degradation of soil and water utility in agricultural operation through sustainable management.
 Students will learn management strategies and technologies that aim to obtain optimum agricultural production, reduce negative environmental impacts, and sustain natural resources.
 The course meets for three hours of lecture and three hours of laboratory weekly.
 AL443L/G is the laboratory portion of AL443/G and MUST be taken concurrently.
 Corequisite: AL443L/G. Prerequisites: MA161A, AL211, AL281 or consent of instructor.

-AL–443L/G TECHNOLOGIES FOR SUSTAINABLE TROPICAL AGRICULTURE LAB
+AL–443L/G TECHNOLOGIES FOR SUSTAINABLE TROPICAL AGRICULTURE LABORATORY

 SPRING ONLY/ODD YEARS